What you should know...

 - You require a minimum of one shareholder and one director to set up a company limited by shares.
 The same person can hold both positions.

-- You will need to complete a Memorandum of Association to state the names of the first shareholders (they are known as 'subscribers') and their intention to form the company and take at least one share.
+- On incorporation, Companies House will issue a memorandum of association to state the names of the first shareholders (known as the 'subscribers') and their intention to form the company and take at least one share.

 Frequently asked questions